segmentio/segment-docs/src/connections/functions/destination-functions/index.md

 You can test your code directly from the Functions Editor in two ways:

-### Auto-fill Events
+### Use Sample Events

-Start by clicking on **Use Sample Event** and selecting the source you'd like to use events from under the drop down.
-You can either select events by scrolling through the list or filter by name or type in the search bar.
+Start by clicking on **Use Sample Event** and selecting the source you'd like to use events from.

 ![Capture events to test your function](images/autofill-events.gif)

-Click **Run** to test the event against your function code.
+Click **Run** to test your function with the event you've selected.

 ### Manual Input

-You can also manually include your own JSON payload before you click **Run**.
-In this view, you also have the option to switch back to the auto-fill events method by clicking **Use Sample Event**.
+You can also manually include your own JSON payload of a Segment event, instead of fetching a sample from one of your workspace sources.

 ![Functions Editor Event Tester](images/editor-test.png)

-In the debugger panel, check the two outputs.
-The error message and the logs.
+If your function has failed to run, you can check the error details and logs in the **Output** section.

 - **Error Message** - This shows the error surfaced from your function.
-- **Logs** - The raw log.
-Any messages to `console.log()` from the function appear here.
+- **Logs** - Any messages to `console.log()` from the function appear here.

 ## Creation and Deployment

-Once you've finished writing your Destination Function, click **Configure** to save and use the function.
-On the screen that appears, give the function a name.
-Click **Create Function** to finish and make your Destination Function available in your workspace.
+Once you've finished writing your function, click **Configure** to give your function a name.
+Then, click **Create Function** to finish and make this function available in your workspace.

 If you're editing an existing function, you can **Save** changes without changing the behavior of your deployed function.
-Alternatively, you can also choose to **Save & Deploy** to push changes to **all** existing deployed functions in your workspace.
+You can also choose to **Save & Deploy** to push changes to all or specific functions in your workspace that are already deployed.

 ## Logs and Errors